Boat Tours in Nordic / Scandinavia

 The dramatic coastline of Hornstrandir unfolds from Ísafjörður, where humpback whales and seabirds frequent the waters.
 Professional guides lead kayaking adventures through Lónafjörður fjord's pristine waters, revealing hidden coves and seals basking along Nordic shores.

-Duration 3 days Destinations Kvíar Age Range up to 80 year olds Operator Borea Adventures From
+Duration 3 days Destinations Kvíar Age Range Ages 16+ Operator Borea Adventures From

 The UNESCO-listed Naeroyfjord and mighty Sognefjord stretch from Gudvangen to Flam.
 Norway's spectacular fjord landscapes and ancient maritime culture unfold along these dramatic waterways.